oracle/python-oracledb/doc/src/api_manual/connect_param.rst

     This attribute is supported in the python-oracledb Thin and Thick modes.

+.. attribute:: ConnectParams.ssl_context

+    This read-only attribute is an SSLContext object which is used for connecting to the database using TLS.
+This SSL context will be modified to include the private key or any certificates found in a separately supplied wallet.
+This parameter should only be specified if the default SSLContext object cannot be used.

+    This attribute is only supported in the python-oracledb Thin mode.

 .. attribute:: ConnectParams.ssl_server_cert_dn

     This read-only attribute is a string that returns the distinguished name